Do Congress have term limits?

 The U.S. House of Representatives has 435 voting members.
 Representatives are elected for two years.
 There is no limit on how many terms they can serve.

-READ ALSO: Why do I like shoplifting?
+READ ALSO: Why do we deny death?

 Is the Bill of Rights inapplicable to administrative power?